General

 - 1.5B+ total deliveries optimized, enabling massive scale across multi-partner networks

-- 99.5% on-time delivery rate and 95%+ volume utilization achieved in an e-grocery case with optimized batching and routing, showing execution excellence at scale.
+- 99.5% on-time delivery rate and 95%+ volume utilization achieved in an e-grocery case with optimized batching and routing

-In regulated sectors such as pharma and cold chain logistics, Locus has enabled real-time tracking, milestone monitoring, and exception alerts across external delivery partners, helping teams maintain service reliability while meeting compliance requirements.
+In regulated sectors such as pharma and cold chain logistics, Locus has enabled real-time tracking, milestone monitoring, and exception alerts across external delivery partners — helping teams maintain service reliability while meeting compliance requirements.
+Proof-of-delivery documentation and temperature-sensitive routing constraints are embedded directly into orchestration logic.

-Several shifts are shaping how orchestration platforms are being used across enterprise logistics:
+Several shifts are shaping how orchestration platforms are being used across enterprise logistics heading into 2026:

-- Predictive execution and proactive intervention: Orchestration platforms are beginning to anticipate delays and capacity issues before they impact service commitments, allowing earlier corrective action.
+- Predictive execution and proactive intervention: Orchestration platforms are anticipating delays and capacity issues before they impact service commitments, allowing earlier corrective action.
+This predictive layer turns orchestration from reactive coordination into forward-looking execution management.

 As customer expectations rise and delivery models diversify, 3PLs that invest in orchestration-led execution will be better positioned to scale operations while maintaining control, cost discipline, and service reliability.